This is the Professional Version.

 Overview of the Immune System

 The immune system distinguishes self from nonself and eliminates potentially harmful nonself molecules and cells from the body.
-The immune system also has the capacity to recognize and destroy abnormal cells that derive from host tissues (see Introduction to Tumor Immunology).
+The immune system also has the capacity to recognize and destroy abnormal cells that derive from host tissues.
 Any molecule capable of being recognized by the immune system is considered an antigen (Ag).

 The skin, cornea, and mucosa of the respiratory, GI, and GU tracts form a physical barrier that is the body's first line of defense.
 Some of these barriers also have active immune functions: